 –Brandon received his undergraduate degree with honors from Michigan State University in History with a concentration in Mandarin Chinese.
 He then went on to receive his Juris Doctor degree from Case Western Reserve University School of Law in 2011.
 He currently practices estate planning in Traverse City.
 He is passionate about helping individuals, families, and business owners achieve peace of mind by tailoring plans specifically to each of his clients.
 Part of his practice involves helping disabled individuals with guardianships and conservatorships, Medicaid planning, and special needs trust issues.
 As an attorney with a disability, Brandon finds a great deal of fulfillment in helping others with disabilities increase their degree of independence, and improve their quality of life.
 When not practicing law, Brandon enjoys spending time exploring the outdoors around Traverse City, fishing, hunting, hiking, and spending time with his wife, Charlotte, and dog, Bosco.

 –Jackie Duncan graduated from Northwood University with a Bachelor’s in Business Administration.
 Jackie is a member of Alpha Gamma Delta, and while at NU was the Vice President among other positions within the Zeta Sigma Chapter.
 Jackie was also a member of the American Advertising Federation, NU Alumni Association and the NU Ambassador Club.
-Jackie currently works as an Account Manager for a local Traverse City technology firm.
+Jackie currently works as an Mortgage Originator for a local Traverse City bank.
 When Jackie is not working, she enjoys spending time with her husband of 10 years and their two young children.
 Jackie is passionate about health and wellness, and believes that a healthy lifestyle can greatly increase the quality of life.
 Jackie is an avid runner and enjoys running in many local races.
 She completed the Bayshore Marathon as her first marathon in 2014.

 – Photo and bio coming soon…